Improvers & Additivesbeginner-to-intermediateprofessional bakers22 min read · updated 2026-06-25

 The gluten source varies by product:

-See table table-allergen-summary in data.json for the full product-by-product allergen matrix.
+See the table below for the full product-by-product allergen matrix.

 9. Coverage notes and known gaps

 EBC comparison caveat: The statement that liquid extract EBC values (7500–8500) are not directly comparable to dry malt EBC values is based on the known differences in EBC measurement methodology (concentrated liquid vs. wort dilution).
 No single source is cited for this methodological distinction in the spec sheets reviewed.
-It is stated as qualitative guidance and should be reviewed by a brewing/malting technical expert before publication.
+It is stated as qualitative guidance.

 Diastatic power for liquid extracts: None of the three liquid malt extracts (ULDO, IREKS SOMEX, Bakels) provides diastatic power data on the reviewed spec sheets.
 Their non-diastatic status is inferred from product description (colourant/flavourant function) and from the general principle that hot-water mashing plus vacuum concentration inactivates amylase enzymes.
 No analytical confirmation from the spec sheets is available.